 Coachella and Stagecoach are postponed.
 The NBA has suspended all games for the duration of the season.
-International sports events are delayed.
-All travel to Europe is cancelled for 30 days starting Friday, March 13th (coincidentally ominous).
+International sports events are cancelled or postponed.
+International travel is limited.
 And while beauty and self-care is the sugar coating on the medicine, it’s important to stay vigilant when maintaining a personal care routine or shopping for new products.

 Given the current state, I would be very cautious about using and re-using any substance or product that is left open.